jpmorganchase/salt-ds/.changeset/polite-phones-tap.md

 "@jpmorganchase/uitk-lab": patch
 ---

-Move Checkbox and FormGroup to Core
+Move Checkbox, FormGroup and ControlLabel to Core